lightning-framework/lightning/README.md

 # Lightning

-A simple, light-weight web framework for Java built on Jetty.
+A simple yet expressive web framework for Java built on Jetty.

 Our design goals are...

   * To provide the convenience of PHP-style save-and-refresh development in Java
   * To make web development simple for beginners by having simple, expressive APIs
-  * To provide core HTTP functionality while giving developers complete freedom in choosing how to manage sessions, users, groups, auth, and templating.
+  * To provide core HTTP functionality while giving developers complete freedom in choosing how to manage the other components of their applications such as db, email, cache, users/groups, auth, json, templates, etc.

 This framework was written for use in a course I taught at Rice University.